doomvox/raku-study/notes/meeting_2021mar28.md

                 1.  in the specialized HTML-grammar you had, the decision points are all at left-brackets.

-                    By re-writing "stuff" so that it will only backtrack when it hits a bracket, I expect more speed-memory gains.
+                    By re-writing "stuff" so that it will only backtrack when it hits a dash I expect more speed-memory gains.

                     ```perl6-mode
                     regex stuff